name-not-found/Transferencia-Radiativa/README.md

 #### **Water and the ES**
 As we know, water is transparent, wich means water interactions with light are minimal in the visible spectrum; however these are the interactions we are looking for, in particular, how water interacts in liquid, gas and solid states at the given wavelength.

-For simplicity, we supposed that clouds do not emit, Source function is constant and **0** therefore the right side of the equation was removed.
+For simplicity, we supposed that clouds do not emit, Source function is constant equal to **0** therefore the right side of the equation was removed.
 So the only things we have considered were the absorptions at the given wavelength.

 ## Implementation

-We used code writen in pure Python.
+We used code written just in Python.
 Python is simple and easy to read wich makes it apropriate for this task.
 The code is divided in several components:

 - main.py